 Section 1501.304 Statewide and Regional Planning

 a) Program planning is based on an assessment of program needs within districts, regions, and the State as a whole.
 Program approval shall be based, in part, on the labor market and economic needs of the district or regional consortium of colleges requesting authority to offer specific curricula.

-b)
+b) Approval of Statewide and Regional Curricula is limited to three years after which the program must be reapproved by the Board or it is automatically converted to district approval.

-cb) Admission of Students to Regional Curricula.
+c) Admission of Students to Regional Curricula.
 Regions, or regional consortia of colleges, may comprise a community college district and one or more adjacent districts; e.g., some or all surrounding districts or the regional university/community college consortium.
 A college that offers approved regional curricula shall admit qualified students from throughout the Region on the same priority basis as in-district students.

-dc) Admission of Students to Statewide Curricula.
+d) Admission of Students to Statewide Curricula.
 A college that offers approved statewide curricula shall admit qualified students from throughout the State on the same priority basis as in-district students.

 (Source: Amended at 44 Ill.
 Reg. ______, effective ____________)